 And don’t fret over high-end finishes.
 It’s perfectly easy to make a space look beautiful with the mid-line appliances, materials, and finishes.
-Between gorgeous and durable laminate flooring, sparkling porcelain tile options, sleek modern cabinetry from big box stores, you’ve got all the component parts you need to create a truly glamourous and functional space.
+Between gorgeous and durable laminate flooring, sparkling porcelain tile options, and sleek modern cabinetry from big box stores, you’ve got all the component parts you need to create a truly glamorous and functional space.
 All you need is a keen design eye and skilled tradespeople to bring it to life.

-Whether you’re going big or small, or tackling the whole property project by project over the course of years, putting money into the maintenance and beautification of your investment property can yield high ROI.
+Whether you’re going big or small or tackling the whole property project by project over the course of years, putting money into the maintenance and beautification of your investment property can yield a high ROI.
 Strategically renovating to get the best quality tenants and better rental amounts is also a great way to finance your improvements.
 Best of luck!